 - Time to completion: The estimated time to complete CityU’s DBA is between three and four years.
 Faculty will be supporting students with Professor Live Chat and a highly interactive learning model to ensure student success.

-- Program structure: The 91-credit program is offered entirely online.
+- Program structure: The 91-credit program is offered online and on-site.

 Job Titles of Alumni with a DBA

 Get started today by contacting an advisor.